 Homer is a caring community.
 Many residents are committed to making Homer a better place and give generously of their time and talents to contribute to overall quality of life.
-Civic, non-profit and grassroots efforts bring neighbors together to help those less fortunate, create solutions for shared concerns and complete civic projects.
+New residents have many opportunities to join civic, non-profit and grassroots organizations, which bring neighbors together to help those less fortunate, create solutions for shared concerns and complete civic projects.